 We have various contractual obligations in the normal course of our operations and financing activities.
-There have been no material changes to our contractual obligations from those disclosed in our 2014 Annual Report.
+Other than the firm transportation agreements discussed below, there have been no material changes to our contractual obligations from those disclosed in our 2014 Annual Report.